bitcraze/bitcraze-website/src/about/jobs.md

 broad possibilities for someone that’s ready to take on a lot of new challenges.

 As a programmer, you are fluent in C or Python, and possibly some other languages as well.

+### Part-time job in our warehouse

+Bitcraze is looking for one more team member, someone flexible that can help us with small tasks - mainly packing and shipping of orders.

+#### Your role
+We are looking for someone to help out in packing and shipping orders.
+The position is part-time, a few half days per week.

+#### You as a person
+You should be good at setting up a simple routine and follow it precisely.
+The task can be repetitive and it’s something you have to like.
+In exchange, you can choose your schedule - you can come in 1 or 2 hours before or after your studies, at least 3 days a week.
+You love independence and can take initiative.
+You have great attention to details and are reliable - it’s important to us that the customers get their orders in good condition, with care and attention taken to their package.
+You need this extra job for at least a year.

+You should be reliable, responsible and flexible.
+The company’s working language is English, so you should be fluent.
+Interests in technology is a plus.

+### Open application
+If any of the [areas we work with](#areas-we-work-with) we work with seem appealing to you, we are always available for open applications as well which we can consider.

 ## About Bitcraze